Lower School

 In second grade, boys become scholars through in-depth reading, writing, and math.
 The second grade curriculum uses immersive and experiential learning.
 Second grade boys begin to take responsibility for others through mentoring their pre-kindergarten "buddies."

-Boys spend nearly half of the school day in literacy and math instruction, and explore science, art, music, and physical education with specialist teachers.
+Boys spend nearly half of the school day in literacy and math instruction, and explore science, art, music, and physical education with specialist elementary school teachers.

 Third grade boys become independent readers, writers, and researchers.
 They are self-directed and adept at problem solving.